Matho/smart_ruby_plug/README.md

 I expect you can sell the used items on bazaar after few years with 70% of buy price, so **your initial costs in this case would be only 46 EUR.** Also, you need to include here the saved energy costs.

 **Note 2:** Raspbery Pi Zero 2W was not tested by me.
 But based on the its parameters, it should work too.
+The memory consumption on the node with Home Assistant is about 500MB.
+Not sure, but maybe it would work on RPI ZERO 2W also for the master node.

 **Note 3:** Currently there is big issue with Raspberry Pi availability.
 The costs on Ebay are sometimes more then twice the price I'm including on this purchase list.